-On the 6th of November, regulators, ADR bodies from different sectors (including rail, telecoms, energy, financial services), consumer bodies and the European Commission gathered in Brussels for a cross-sectoral, cross-authority dialogue on how to better protect consumers who buy bundled products.
+On the 6th of November, regulators, ADR bodies, consumer organisations and representatives from the European Commission gathered in Brussels for a cross-sectoral, cross-authority dialogue on how to better protect consumers who buy bundled products.

-Bundled products are goods/services that are packaged together in one contract and can offer some benefits such as convenience to consumers.
-They are found within the same sector (such as the very common gas and electricity contract) but also across sectors, such as contract energy supply, insurance or phone offers.
+Bundled products are different types of goods and services packaged together in one single contract.
+They are found within the same sector (such as the very common gas and electricity contract) but also across sectors, such as contracts offering energy supply, insurance and telecommunications services.

-The guide on bundled products includes a set of principles for companies and regulators, applicable in all sectors, to help better protect consumers:
+The workshop also included the presentation of the CEER Guide on Bundled Products, which puts forward a set of principles for companies and regulators, applicable in all sectors, to help better protect consumers who buy bundles.

 10 Principles for Companies that offer Bundled Products:

 - Communicate clear and understandable contract terms and conditions